open-kitchen/open-kitchen/simulation/OFTA_simulation.md

    component is explained in the next 6 points:

-1. The Pusher-tipper will initialize in the `STANDBY` state, which will
+1. The Pusher-tipper will initialize in the `STANDBY` state, in which it will
-    - Wait for the main controller to set it activated.
-The main controller will only activate a Pusher-tipper group if there is a cup in need to be sent to the corresponding wok associated with the Pusher-tipper group.
+    - Wait for the main controller to activate it.
+When a cup is assigned to be sent to a wok, the corresponding Pusher-tipper group associated with wok gets activated.

-2. After it gets activated, the Pusher-tipper group goes into the `TRANSPORTING` state which will
+2. After it gets activated, the Pusher-tipper group goes into the `TRANSPORTING` state, in which
-    - Turn on the conveyor in the OFTA if cup is not been detect by the Pusher-tipper's cup sensor.
+    - The conveyor belt is automatically turned on
-    - Wait for the cup to be transferred in front of the Pusher.
+    - The cup is then transported in front of the designated Pusher-tipper group.
-    - True off the conveyor in the OFTA once the cup has arrived the Pusher-tipper location.
+    - The conveyor belt is then turned off when the cup is detected in front of the Pusher-tipper group

 3. Pusher-tipper will enter the `PUSHING` state once the cup has arrived.
 In this state it will
     - Check for the position of the tipper and make sure it is on the *home* position.